BRAND NAME: TENORMIN

 Sometimes atenolol is used in preparing feline patients for surgical treatment of hyperthyroidism, where there is often heart disease as described.

-Other beta blockers have created problems facilitating airway constriction in asthmatic patients but atenolol, being specific to beta-one receptors at usual doses, does not have this problem.
+Other beta blockers have created problems facilitating airway constriction in asthmatic patients but atenolol, being specific to beta-one receptors at usual doses, should not have this problem.
+That said, atenolol should be used cautiously in patients with asthma.

 INTERACTIONS WITH OTHER DRUGS

-Drugs that promote the function of the sympathetic nervous system may be blocked by atenolol and may in turn block the effectiveness of atenolol.
+- The action of atenolol can be blocked by drugs that work to encourage the sympathetic nervous system.
+Similarly, atenolol, as a beta blocker, may block or interfere with the effects of other drugs.
 Such drugs include: phenylpropanolamine (used for urinary incontinence) and terbutaline (an airway dilator).

 CONCERNS AND CAUTIONS